-Penalty: For a player being beyond the restraining line when the ball is passed (offside), a player being out of bounds when the ball is passed, or either team being in an illegal formation when the ball is passed: Loss of 5 yards.
+Penalty: For a player being beyond the restraining line when the ball is passed (offside), a player being out of bounds when the ball is passed, either team being in an illegal formation when the ball is passed, or either team being in motion prior to the ball being passed: Loss of 5 yards.
 Repeat Free Kick Pass down.